Quillwyrm/Spall-Lang/README.md

 ERASE MASK        -- Erase previous op from MAIN
 ```

-This uses TEMP as a mask for the next op.
+`MASK` uses the last OPs TEMP buffer, allowing you to easily use a simple shape without needing it bound to a name.

----
+`ERASE` expects a Mask as input, a mask is **ANY** TEMP buffer (accessed with MASK), name bound buffer (OP : name), or Block buffer (named Block)

 ## Examples